ARM-software/arm-trusted-firmware/docs/porting-guide.md

 the `bl31_args` structure pointed to by `bl2_to_bl31_args`.

 Platform security components are configured if required.
-For the Base FVP the TZC-400 TrustZone controller is configured to grant secure and non-secure access to DRAM.
+For the Base FVP the TZC-400 TrustZone controller is configured to only grant non-secure access to DRAM.
+This avoids aliasing between secure and non-secure accesses in the TLB and cache - secure execution states can use the NS attributes in the MMU translation tables to access the DRAM.

 This function is also responsible for initializing the storage abstraction layer which is used to load further bootloader images.